lydiazly/star-path-viewer/README.md

 1. **[browser-geo-tz](https://github.com/kevmo314/browser-geo-tz)** - A browser variant of the geographical timezone lookup package [node-geo-tz](https://github.com/evansiroky/node-geo-tz).

 2. **[Nominatim API](https://nominatim.org/release-docs/latest/api/Overview)** - An API to search [OSM](www.openstreetmap.org) data by name and address (geocoding) and to generate synthetic addresses of OSM points (reverse geocoding).

+3. **[Baidu Web Service API](https://lbsyun.baidu.com/faq/api?title=webapi)** - Only if unable to connect to Nominatim, fallback to this geocoding service.

 ## Run the React app locally in development mode